IG-Reagan/Productivity-Growth-and-the-Road-to-Net-Zero/README.md

 ---

-## Tools and Dependencies
-- **Software:** Stata 17 SE
-- **Econometric Methods:** Pooled COLS, Random Effects
-- **Statistical Tests:** Hausman test, normality and multicollinearity diagnostics
-- **Data Format:** Panel data (country × year)

----

 ## Manuscript in Preparation
-This research is being extended into a **peer-reviewed manuscript** exploring the role of environmental internalisation in productivity measurement across industrial economies.
+This research is being extended into a **peer-reviewed manuscript** that further develops the **Environmental Profitability Requirement (EPR)** as a model for internalising undesirable outputs—specifically **greenhouse gas (GHG) emissions**—within productivity and efficiency measurement frameworks across industrial sectors.

-The forthcoming paper will expand the econometric model and test alternative internalisation parameters and carbon price scenarios.
+The forthcoming paper will examine how the **EPR model** compares with traditional **carbon-pricing mechanisms** in advancing net-zero objectives, particularly in ensuring that emission sources bear full responsibility for neutralising their emissions.

+It will also analyse how internalising GHG emissions through the EPR framework influences **productivity growth trajectories**, while **benchmarking sectoral performance** across countries to identify best-practice efficiencies and outline pathways for improvement based on peer comparisons.

 ---